 - Reviews praising your services, employees, and business.

 Next, continue to engage with your audience with organic social posts.
 Use what you know about your audience to create content that will catch their attention, educate them about your offerings, and motivate them to click.
 Also, make sure you’re responding to any comments or engagements you’re getting on your page or on your ads to help build your online community.

 Bonus: Advertise Weather-Related Discounts

-As businesses in four-season climates know, winter can often be a difficult season.
-When it’s cold, windy, and snowy out, few people (understandable) want to endure the biting outdoors.
+As businesses in four-season climates know, winter can often be a difficult few (or longer) months.
+When it’s cold, windy, and snowy out, not many people (understandably) want to endure the biting outdoors.
 However, after a while, people feeling bored, and even stir crazy.
 Help spark motivation to (safely) venture outside the house by offering weather-related promotional discounts.

 Offer customers different specials based on temperature drops and weather forecasts.
 For example, if you run a small bar, offer an exclusive discounted drink or a few dollars off select popular drinks if the temperature drops below 32 degrees.
 Restaurants could also offer free hot chocolate or a free warm drink when the temperature drops below freezing.